Ega language

 Ega, also known as Egwa and Diès, is a West African language spoken in south-central Ivory Coast.
-It is of uncertain affiliation and has variously been classified as Kwa or an independent branch of Niger-Congo.
+It appears to be a Kwa language of uncertain affiliation.

 Demographics

 Ega is spoken in 21 villages near Gly in Diès Canton, Gôh-Djiboua District, Ivory Coast (Bole-Richard 1983: 359).
 Some villages are Broudougou, Gly, Dairo, Didizo, and Douzaroko.

 The Ega people are increasing in number, though some are shifting to Dida through intermarriage.

 Documentation

 A language documentation fieldwork project on Ega was conducted by a team from Universität Bielefeld, Germany (Dafydd Gibbon) and Université Houphouet Boigny, Abidjan, Côte d'Ivoire (Firmin Ahoua) from 2000 to 2003 in cooperation with York University, Canada (Bruce Connell).

 Classification

-Ega is possibly a divergent Western Kwa language within the Niger–Congo language family spoken in Ivory Coast.
+Ega appears to be a divergent Western Kwa language within the Niger–Congo language family spoken in Ivory Coast.
 It does not appear to belong to any of the traditional branches of Niger–Congo.
-Though traditionally assumed to be one of the Kwa languages, Roger Blench (2004) conservatively classified it as a separate branch of the Atlantic–Congo family, pending a demonstration that it is actually related to the Kwa or Volta–Niger languages.
-However, Blench (2017) classified Ega as a fully Western Kwa language that has borrowed from Kru, Gur, and Mande.
+Blench (2017) classifies Ega as a Western Kwa language that has borrowed from Kru, Gur, and Mande.